barbinbrad/openpilot-101/intro.md

 Params().put("CarVin", vin)
 ```

 In the example above, we check our persistent storage for the `carParamsCache` key.
-If the value is present, we avoid doing the expensive operation of 'fingerprinting' the CAN messages to determine the car's firmware version.
+If the value is present, we avoid doing the expensive `get_vin` and `get_fw_versions` function calls.

 In addition to `get` and `put`, the **params** library has the methods `get_bool` and `put_bool`, which are used for true/false values.
 In C++, the methods are `getBool` and `putBool`.
 In the next example, we see how the `ControlsReady` param is used to tell the **boardd** process to wait for the **controlsd** process to finish loading the car parameters: